 Chicago Estate Jewelry

-We are always buying vintage costume and estate jewelry
+We are constantly purchasing vintage costume and estate jewelry.

-It can be a jewelry box, a drawer full of accessories, or an individual piece.
+It could be a jewelry box, a drawer full of accessories, or a single item.

-We consider estate jewelry to be anything older than 1990, whether it's fine or costume.
+Estate jewelry is defined as anything older than 1990, whether fine or costume.

 The eras, types and styles of Chicago estate jewelry are vast: